recapping SXSW

 One of the bands that stayed on the lineup to raise hell was the Athens, Georgia-based goth rock band Vision Video.
 Army vet Dusty Gannon was at the helm as the lead singer and songwriter, punctuating each song with fervent anti-war rants.
 The band donated its earnings to the International Rescue Community, which provides support to refugees around the world in Gaza, Sudan, Ukraine, Mexico, and the United States, among other places.
 Sonically, this band makes a strong case for more goth clubs in Austin; The countercultural message over the danceable bass gives audiences something to be nostalgic about, and it's not just the 80s. — BC

-Conference panel: Drag and the First Amendment: A Conversation with Brigitte Bandit
+Conference panel: "Drag and the First Amendment: A Conversation with Brigitte Bandit"

 Local drag queen Brigitte Bandit is no stranger to defending her First Amendment rights to perform in her signature Dolly Parton wig and outfit.
-She described her experience testifying in front of the Texas legislature against its anti-drag bills, including one that would restrict public libraries from hosting “drag story hours” which have historically been safe events for children.
+She described her experience testifying in front of the Texas legislature against its anti-drag bills, including one that would restrict public libraries from hosting “drag story hours,” which have historically been safe events for children.
 Bandit’s candor during her panel was a welcome addition to a lineup of other First Amendment-centered events at the conference.
-She brought a hyperlocal focus to the way Austin maneuvered to embrace its drag performers while their rights are threatened by the state legislature. — AH
+She brought a hyperlocal focus to the way Austin moved to embrace its drag performers while their rights are threatened by the state legislature. — AH

 Series screening: Ren Faire

 Silly, local, and creatively inspiring — this series that got picked up by HBO could be one of those SXSW finds that makes it out of Texas and represents its culture to a wider audience.
-This time, though, there's no romanticized wide-open western spaces or rock music.
+This time, though, there's no romanticized wide-open Western spaces or rock music.
 This docuseries — all true, but framed as a Shakespearean drama — follows the head of the Texas Renaissance Festival as he wraps up his Ren faire career in search of a romantic partner thirty years or more his junior.
 A sycophantic general manager and a manic businessman compete for the throne.
 I think this could be the next Tiger King; You can see for yourself this summer. — BC

 Musical performance: Dayglow at Antone’s